How to Handle the Birthday Blues

 You may want to punch me in the face for saying so, but know that pain is there to teach you something.
 Maybe your birthday makes you feel lonely—that's true for many of us.
 However, you can also use that feeling to help motivate you to make an effort to get out more and meet people.

 Perhaps you feel sad that you haven't accomplished as much as you feel you should.
 This might be a sign you need to be easier on yourself or give yourself more credit than you do.

 Remember, it's normal to feel sad on your birthday.
 This isn't a sign that you're a failure or unloved.
-Think of someone you love and admire — it's likely they've felt some birthday depression at one time or another as well.
+Think of someone you love and admire—it's likely they've felt some birthday sadness at one time or another, too.

-If you could tell them something when they are down, what would you say?
-Now say that to yourself.
+If you could tell that person something in that moment of sadness, what would you say?

 Happy birthday!
 You're a rock star!